BlackVodka/PySM/README.md

   - default_output_path = 'OUT'
   - logfile_name = 'PySM_Gen.log'

 Besides of the mentioned entries in pySM_Gen/PySM_Cfg.py, it's not recommended to change anything else in this file, unless you really know what you are doing!
+- Different companies have different naming conventions for their code.
+I use here my personal naming convention, which generates besides of function and file names everything lowercase.
+If you want to alter this behaviour, the corresponding point in the generator's python files should be easy to find, if you can't, feel free to open an issue ticket for me to help you ;)

-## Commercial use
+## VIII.
+Commercial use
 One important note:
 I'm neither a lawyer nor an expert in juristic topics, the following may be incorrect or  incomplete.
 For being sure in commercial using this project, do for yourself some investigations and/or contact a lawyer!